 It would be simple to assume Lulu’s mother is the one weeping since the prior stanza includes the method in which Lulu left, but remember a child is asking these questions.
 Chronology might not be so easy to follow with that in mind, so this “cry” could have happened before Lulu left.
-With such vagueness, the scenario can cause a series of questions to surface in the reader’s mind, much like the young speaker’s—which could have been the point of the poem.
-Causley could have wanted to present this story in way that is as blurred as the child’s understanding, and if so, he has so far succeeded.
+With such vagueness, the scenario can cause a series of questions to surface in the reader’s mind, much like the young speaker’s—which could have been the point of What Has Happened to Lulu? .
+Causley could have wanted to present this story in a way that is as blurred as the child’s understanding, and if so, he has so far succeeded.

 Little is added to this story through this stanza.
 In truth, the main purposes of this section seem to be to further prove that “mother” is troubled by the circumstances, to the point of mindlessly “wandering about,” and to cement the innocent pondering of the small child with that simple, haunting question: “What has happened to Lulu, mother?”

-That haunting quality is something that follows readers through the poem since the story has a discomfited feel in two ways.
+That haunting quality is something that follows readers through What Has Happened to Lulu? since the story has a discomfited feel in two ways.
 One, the ghost of how “mother” treated Lulu can be seen surfacing in her reactions with the speaker, dooming her in an eerie way for further parental troubles.
 What “mother” was with Lulu lives again in her dealings with her other child since she does not so much as give her child the liberty of knowing that her own thoughts and memories are real.